2017 Graduate Excellence Award winners

 Minyoung Cheong – Organizational Studies/Leadership

 Minyoung Cheong is described as extremely bright and very goal directed.
 He studies leadership, empowerment, autonomy and paradoxical counter-theoretical mechanisms potentially embedded in various organizational phenomena.
-He has published five peer-reviewed journal articles in journals including Leadership Quarterly and Group & Organization Management, and has a sixth conditionally accepted to Leadership Quarterly with five more in progress.
+He has published five peer-reviewed articles in journals including Leadership Quarterly and Group & Organization Management, and has a sixth conditionally accepted to Leadership Quarterly with five more in progress.
 He has won travel awards to attend two major conferences and has presented 14 papers at top national and international conferences such as the Academy of Management, Society for Industrial & Organizational Psychology and Southern Management Association.
 His dissertation, titled “Empowering Leadership: A Comprehensive Perspective and Tests with Multiple Methods and Studies,” pursues a holistic view and methodological rigor for leadership within a multi-level perspective.
 His nominators note that his work has strong conceptual foundations and methodological rigor, even as it deals with complex paradoxical, interdisciplinary and/or multi-level issues in theory and in methods.

 Jessica Derleth – History